Free shipping to the US on orders over $150

 6) Serving the Gyoza

-Plate your gyoza and serve them alongside a dipping sauce made of soy sauce, vinegar, and chili oil.
+Plate your gyoza and serve them alongside a dipping sauce made of soy sauce, rice vinegar, and chili oil.
 Enjoy!

 Recommended products for this recipe